karla-descartes/test-tutorials/env_setup.rst

 ============
 Version Requirments
 ============
-Specific Python and Python module versions are required Depending on if you are an Alpha or Beta user.
-Beta users are largely able to use whichever version of Python they wish, though the latest release of Python 2 or 3 are recommended (Python 2.7.14 and Python 3.6.5 respectively).
+**Beta** users are largely able to use whichever version of Python they wish, though the latest release of Python 2 or 3 are recommended (Python 2.7.14 and Python 3.6.5 respectively).

-Alpha access only supports Python 2 at this time, though we are working to support Python 3.
+**Alpha** access only supports Python 2 at this time, though we are working to support Python 3.
 Because Alpha access includes the ability to scale your processing on our virtual machines, having equivalent versions on your local machine is important.
 For this reason, having the latest version of Python 2, NumPy, and other standard python libraries is required to use the Alpha scalable compute service.
 These include: Python 2.7.14, NumPy 1.14, and SciPy 1.0.

 ============
 Virtual Environments